oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 <details><summary><b>Why not use an Ingress for the dashboard ?</b></summary>
 <p>
 Normally in a production environment you would use an ingress for the dashboard rather than setting up (and paying for) a separate load balancer.
-For this lab however we are using a load balancer because the dashboard uses certificates, and while it is possible to create the required DNS entries, wait for them to propogate and then create and install the certificates that takes time (especially if using real, not self-signed certificates)
+For this lab however we are using a load balancer because the dashboard uses certificates, and while it is possible to create the required DNS entries for the certificate, wait for them to propogate and then create and install the certificates that takes time (especially if using real, not self-signed certificates)
 </p></details>

 ---